oracle/graal/truffle/docs/HostCompilation.md

 * The boundaries of partially evaluatable code are reliably defined by methods annotated with `@TruffleBoundary`, blocks dominated by a call to `CompilerDirectives.transferToInterpreter()` or a  block protected by a call to `CompilerDirectives.inInterpreter()`.

 Truffle host inlining leverages these properties and forces inlining during host compilation for runtime compilable code paths as much as possible.
-The general assumption is that code used for runtime compilation is important for interpreter execution performance and performance after runtime compilation.
+The general assumption is that code important for runtime compilation is also important for interpreter execution.
 Whenever a PE boundary is detected, the host inlining phase no longer makes any inlining decisions and defers them to later inlining phases better suited for regular Java code.

 The source code for this phase can be found in [TruffleHostInliningPhase](https://github.com/oracle/graal/blob/master/compiler/src/org.graalvm.compiler.truffle.compiler/src/org/graalvm/compiler/truffle/compiler/phases/TruffleHostInliningPhase.java).

-The inlining heuristic is automatically applied to all methods annotated with `@HostCompilerDirectives.BytecodeInterpreterSwitch`.
+Truffle host inlining is applied when compiling a method annotated with `@HostCompilerDirectives.BytecodeInterpreterSwitch`.
-The maximum node cost for such methods can be configured using `-H:TruffleHostInliningByteCodeInterpreterBudget=100000` on SVM and `-Dgraal.TruffleHostInliningByteCodeInterpreterBudget=100000` on HotSpot.
+The maximum node cost for such methods can be configured using `-H:TruffleHostInliningByteCodeInterpreterBudget=100000` for native images and `-Dgraal.TruffleHostInliningByteCodeInterpreterBudget=100000` on HotSpot.

-SubstrateVM, during closed world analysis, computes all methods that are reachable for runtime compilation.
+Native image, during closed world analysis, computes all methods that are reachable for runtime compilation.
-Any potentially reachable method from `RootNode.execute(...)` directly or indirectly is determined as runtime compilable.
+Any potentially reachable method from `RootNode.execute(...)` is determined as runtime compilable.
-On SVM, in addition to bytecode interpreter switches, all runtime compilable methods are optimized using Truffle host inlining.
+For native images, in addition to bytecode interpreter switches, all runtime compilable methods are optimized using Truffle host inlining.
 The maximum node cost of such an inlining pass can be configured with `-H:TruffleHostInliningBaseBudget=5000`.
 On HotSpot the set of runtime compilable methods is unknown.
 Therefore, we can only rely on regular Java method inlining for methods not annotated as bytecode interpreter switch on HotSpot.